ICanBoogie/MessageBus/README.md

 you can implement or decorate with your favorite resolver and your favorite message queue.

 The following example demonstrates how to instantiate a message bus and dispatch messages.
-Messages implementing the [MessageToPush][] interface are pushed to the queue rather than executed right away.
+Messages implementing the [ShouldBePushed][] interface are pushed to the queue rather than executed right away.

 ```php
 <?php